 Earlier this summer, Salesforce published 9 trends that will have the most impact on the future of sales.
-This post focuses on Trend 4: Modern selling continues to expand into more digital channels.
+This post focuses on Trend 4: Modern selling continues to expand into more digital channels, including SMS messages.
 Their assertion is that channels previously reserved for just marketing and customer service—including business text messaging—will now be just as valuable to sales.

 Sales teams have relied on phone and email to interact with prospects and customers for years.
 But, customer preferences and expectations are changing, including the channels they use.
 Sales teams must adopt a multi-channel approach to keep pace.
 This includes SMS text messaging, chat, mobile chat, and video, according to Salesforce.